buy now Join the Conversation. What most surprised you from this fascinating interview with Michael Moss?

 order now Since 1998, while quitting sugar on doctor’s orders, the subject has astounded and enthralled me.
 In short, I’ve been absolutely astonished by a variety of Sugar Shockers!
 Today begins a new Sugar Shocker! feature, which I’ll post from time to time.
 As you may know, I included a variety of Sugar Shockers in my first book, Sugar Shock (2007).
 Here’s the first such entry.

 SUGAR SHOCKER!It’s hard to believe, but as William Dufty recounts in his landmark book, Sugar Blues, refined white sugar was locked up back in the 16th and 17th centuries in Europe and America.

 At the time, the substance was so expensive (the equivalent of about $30 a pound or a year’s salary for the average working man) that it was considered a delicacy reserved for the very wealthy, and the nobility certainly didn’t want their servants stealing such an exorbitantly expensive substance.

 To this day, Unani healers or hakims in Afghanistan reportedly keep sugar under lock and key, believing it to be a narcotic.

-That woman is th health and fitness pioneer, Kathie Dolgin, aka High Voltage (seen to your left), who has spend 12 years spearheading a pro program, Energy Up, which is designed which helps helps school children become what she dubs “sugar savvy,”
+That groundbreaking health and fitness pioneer, Kathie Dolgin, aka High Voltage (seen to your left), has spent 12 years spearheading a program, Energy Up, which helps school children become what she dubs “sugar savvy,”